doubleedesign/doublee-theme-starter-kit/README.md

 I am of the firm opinion that it is best practice for custom post types, taxonomies, related custom fields/meta (ACF-based or otherwise) to be defined in plugins (not themes).
 Similarly, most functionality that is not about the front-end design / content display usually also belongs in a plugin.

-With that in mind, to take a separation-of-concerns approach as much as is practical, I use this theme starterkit with my own [plugin framework](https://github.com/doubleedesign/doublee-plugin-framework).
-I create a custom theme and plugin for each individual client site by copying, modifying, and adding to these two codebases.
+With that in mind, to take a separation-of-concerns approach as much as is practical, I use this theme starterkit with my own [base plugin](https://github.com/doubleedesign/doublee-base-plugin) and an additional plugin for client-specific functionality.

 This theme is also designed to work with my [breadcrumb](https://github.com/doubleedesign/breadcrumbs-doublee) plugin.